Focused 100% On Education Law Matters

 • Discovery of documents that could cast doubt on the university’s claims

-• Diagnosis of medical issue that existed but was unknown
+• Diagnosis of a medical issue that existed but was unknown

 It is important to remember that new evidence is not evidence you knew about or could have used during your hearing but for whatever reason decided not to use that information.

-Richard Asselta is a defense lawyer who fights for students facing academic integrity and honor code violations throughout the United States.
-Click here to read what clients are saying about Richard on Avvo, a lawyer review website.
+Mr. Asselta is a defense lawyer who fights for students facing academic integrity and honor code violations.
+Call us toll-free at 855-338-5299 or email us to schedule a free consultation.